carlos-santiago-2017/InsideTheMachine/README.md

 For all memory accesses, the instruction field specifies the type of memory operation to be performed.

-# A Closer Look at Memory Accesses: Reguster vs Immediate
+# A Closer Look at Memory Accesses: Register vs Immediate

 Modern computers allow the contents of a register to be used as a memory address.